jgilfn/Masterdinger/README.md

 </br>

 ###### Chests
 On the right bottom corner, you can see if you have already received a chest with that champion.
 If the icon is not black and white, it means that you have already received a chest with that champion.
+You can also hover this icon and it will tell you 'Received' or 'Not Received'.
 </br>

 ### Hover